petejkim/rpcproxy/README.md

    - Which nodes are healthy (HTTP 200 OK and responsive).
    - The highest block height across all nodes.

-3. If the **primary node** is healthy and within 32 blocks (configurable) of the highest block:
+3. If the **primary node** is healthy and within the configured block lag limit of the highest block:

-   - The request is forwarded to the primary.
+   - The request is forwarded to the primary with a 30-second timeout.

 4. If the primary is down or out-of-sync: